 Wind Protection: Manage Your Expectations

 The small stock screen does very little.
 At motorway speeds you get a fair amount of windblast on the chest and helmet, and on a long transit day that’s fatiguing.
-It’s a deliberate design choice — the T7 is built rally-flavoured and minimal, not as a wind-tunnel tourer — but it’s worth knowing before you ride 500 km of highway to reach the fun bit.
+It’s a deliberate design choice.
+The T7 is built rally-flavoured and minimal, not as a wind-tunnel tourer.
+But it’s worth knowing before a 500 km highway slog to reach the fun bit.

 A taller touring screen helps noticeably.
 It won’t turn the bike into a full-dress tourer, and adding a big screen can introduce buffeting if you get the height wrong, so it’s worth choosing carefully.
-A well-chosen taller touring screen is the second cheap upgrade I’d make after the seat.
+A well-chosen taller touring screen is the second cheap upgrade most owners make after the seat.

 Loaded Handling, On and Off Road

 The honest caveat is weight when things go wrong.
-Fully loaded, on a loose climb, it is a lot of bike to pick up alone — and you will, at some point, pick it up alone.
-It’s lighter and more manageable than the big 1200/1250-class adventure bikes, which is exactly why I’d take it over them for genuine remote travel, but it is not a lightweight trail bike.
+Fully loaded, on a loose climb, it is a lot of bike to pick up alone, and you will, at some point, pick it up alone.
+It’s lighter and more manageable than the big 1200/1250-class adventure bikes, which is exactly why it wins out over them for genuine remote travel, but it is not a lightweight trail bike.
 Know which side of that line you sit on.

 Luggage choice is part of handling, too.
-I run soft bags for this kind of riding and explain why — crash behaviour, weight, security trade-offs — in the soft vs hard panniers comparison.
+Soft bags are the usual pick for this kind of riding.
+The reasons why (crash behaviour, weight, security trade-offs) are laid out in the soft vs hard panniers comparison.

 Yamaha Ténéré 700 fully loaded climbing a loose gravel mountain switchback